buck3000/buck3000.github.io/_posts/2014-07-14-unix-linux-file-permissions.md

 If you want to change the owner for a whole directory (and its contents 'recursively') the command has to have a -R so:

-sudo chown -R bethany /CRAZY-FOLDER
+sudo chown -R BUCK /CRAZY-FOLDER

 If you already own it and want to change the permissions you can do a few different things and your syntax looks like this: